NotuDocs vs Skriber: Template-First Notes vs Behavioral Health AI Scribe

 A Concrete Example

 Rafael is a 38-year-old in weekly therapy for generalized anxiety disorder and work-related stress.
-During a session, he described recent conflict with a difficult coworker, mentioned briefly that he has had one drink more than usual on two occasions over the past week, and expressed some mild guilt about it.
+During a session, he described recent conflict with a difficult coworker, mentioned briefly that he had one extra drink on two occasions over the past week, and expressed mild guilt about it.
 He spent most of the session working through cognitive restructuring around his tendency to catastrophize interpersonal conflict.

-In a Skriber workflow, the AI processes the recording and generates a note.
-Depending on how the model weights the alcohol reference and the associated guilt, the note might include ICD-10 language around alcohol use as a clinical concern, perhaps more prominently than the clinician intended.
+In a Skriber workflow, the AI processes the recording and generates the note.
+Depending on how the model weights the alcohol reference and the associated guilt, the note might frame alcohol use as a clinical concern more prominently than the clinician intended.
 The clinician will catch this on review in most cases.
-But the review step now involves reading for errors in AI-generated clinical interpretation, which is a different cognitive task than simply confirming your own documentation.
+But the review step now requires reading for errors in AI-generated clinical interpretation, which is a different cognitive task than confirming your own documentation.

 Specialty Depth: Behavioral Health Focus vs Multi-Discipline Reach

-This is where Skriber has a genuine advantage that is worth naming directly.
+This is where Skriber has a genuine advantage worth naming directly.

 Skriber is a behavioral health tool.
 Every part of the product assumes the user is a therapist, counselor, or mental health clinician.
 The vocabulary is accurate.
 The ICD-10 suggestions pull from mental health diagnostic categories.
 The treatment goal suggestions reflect therapy-relevant goal language.
-The note formats are calibrated for how therapy documentation actually works, not for how medical documentation works with therapy language bolted on.
-If your practice is entirely within behavioral health, this depth of domain specificity pays off in the accuracy and clinical appropriateness of the generated output.
+The note formats are calibrated for how therapy documentation actually works, not for how medical documentation works with therapy language added on top.
+If your practice is entirely within behavioral health, this domain specificity pays off in the accuracy and clinical appropriateness of the generated output.

 NotuDocs is a multi-discipline tool.
 It serves therapists, occupational therapists, physical therapists, social workers, coaches, and other practitioners who use structured session formats.
 The platform's AI is not specifically tuned to behavioral health terminology the way Skriber's is.
 A therapist using NotuDocs gets a solid documentation tool with meaningful time savings.
 A therapist using Skriber gets a tool that understands the clinical language of their field more fluently.

-The ICD-10 suggestion feature is worth examining separately.
+The ICD-10 suggestion feature deserves separate attention.
 Suggesting diagnostic codes is a clinically meaningful function.
-Getting code specificity right (distinguishing F41.0 panic disorder from F41.1 generalized anxiety disorder, or correctly coding a manic episode with psychotic features versus without) affects both billing accuracy and audit readiness.
-A tool trained on behavioral health diagnostic categories is in a better position to suggest these accurately than a general documentation tool.
-If you bill insurance and want AI assistance with coding, Skriber's approach is more sophisticated than anything NotuDocs currently offers.
+Getting code specificity right, distinguishing F41.0 panic disorder from F41.1 generalized anxiety disorder, or correctly coding a manic episode with psychotic features versus without, affects both billing accuracy and audit readiness.
+A tool trained on behavioral health diagnostic categories is better positioned to suggest these accurately than a general documentation tool.
+If you bill insurance and want AI assistance with coding, Skriber's approach is more sophisticated than what NotuDocs currently offers in this area.

 Template Control and Format Flexibility